Disputes, Appeals and Reviews

 Drivers referred to remedial programs prior to April 2013 who have outstanding remedial program requirements may also apply for reconsideration.
 If you have an outstanding referral to remedial programs and wish to apply for reconsideration then please download the application form available here (PDF).
 Your referral will proceed uninterrupted while the reconsideration is being completed.
 You will be notified in writing once your reconsideration application has been assessed and a decision has been made.

 Penalty points are applied to the driving records of driving offenders upon court conviction of traffic violation tickets.
 If you disagree with a violation ticket and/or the attached fine, you must dispute your ticket within 30 days, otherwise the courts will deem you guilty, you will owe the fine, and penalty points will be applied accordingly.
 The process is started by personally registering your dispute at any ICBC Driver Licensing Office or by mail.
 Go to Disputing a Traffic Violation Ticket page of ICBC’s website for more information on this process.

 If ICBC denies issuing you a driver’s licence, or cancels or restricts your licence

-You will receive a formal Record of Decision by outlining why the proposed action is being taken.
+You may appeal a decision by ICBC to deny, cancel or restrict your driver's licence.
 You may appeal on any grounds, such as: errors of fact, irrelevant factors, relevant information was not considered, personal hardship (employment, education, medical, economic) by applying to the Superintendent of Motor Vehicles.

 Please note that if the Superintendent directs ICBC to refuse to issue you a driver’s licence based on unpaid debt to an impound lot operator, you may not appeal.
 For further information on the Refuse to Issue for Impound Operators process, please see the Vehicle Impoundment page.